 While you can, in theory, update your company by yourself, due to the paperwork involved – if you do not have any previous experience – handling these matters will be time-consuming.
 A good deal of organization will also be required on your part to ensure you meet the various deadlines.
-You will also need to ensure that the correct forms are filled in properly and presented to the Inland Revenue Department (IRD) and Companies Registry (CR) when required, and maintain your accounting in a way that satisfies the standards required by the CPA, who will handle your audit and tax filing.
+You will also need to make sure the correct forms are filled in properly and presented to the Inland Revenue Department (IRD) and Companies Registry (CR) when required.
+Don’t forget you will need to maintain your accounting in a way that satisfies the standards required by the CPA, who will handle your audit and tax filing.
 Be aware that the better accounting you keep, the cheaper your auditing fees will be.

 You Are Not Alone (But Choose Wisely!)

 Many service providers in Hong Kong can help you to handle all the above processes under one roof, but not all are created equal.
 Some service providers will try to attract you with cheap incorporation costs, only to slam you in the face later on with ridiculously expensive audit and tax filing costs.
 Others charge super low fees, but then this is very much reflected in the quality of their services.